risander/SCAR/getting-started.md

 <h2>Getting the project files</h2>
 First, you're going to need a way to pull down the Git project.
 If you like to type commands inside of a console window like a hacker, feel free to use the base version of <a href="https://git-scm.com/">Git</a>.
 Otherwise we recommend installing one of these GUIs.
+<br><b>NOTE: Make sure you have an account to sign into GitLab and have been added to the project using that username.
+Otherwise, you won't be able to access and pull the project files!</b>
 <ul>
     <li>
         <b><a href="https://www.gitkraken.com/">GitKraken</a> (Windows, Mac, Linux)</b>